gcgarner/IOTstack/README.md

 The bulk of the README has moved to the Wiki.
 Please check it out [here](https://github.com/gcgarner/IOTstack/wiki)

+* 2019-11-20 BUGFIX influxdb backup: Placing docker_backup in crontab caused influxdb backup not to execute correctly
-* BUGFIX disable swap: swapfile recreation on reboot fixed.
+* 2019-11-20 BUGFIX disable swap: swapfile recreation on reboot fixed.
 Re-run from menu to fix.
 * Node-RED: serial port.
 New template adds privileged which allows acces to serial devices
 * EspurinoHub: is available for testing see wiki entry
 * Menu: Now remembers last stack selection, first build will be blank then the next will select your last containers